fractal6/fractal6.go/docs/import-orga.md

-The handler authenticates and parses the form, the reader turns the file into `sheet -> rows`, a format adapter parses that into an `ImportNode` tree, and the builder persists it: root node + owner role (same path as `CreateOrga`), then RoleExt templates, then circles and roles created recursively with a governance tension each.
+The handler authenticates and parses the form, the reader turns the file into `sheet -> rows`, a format adapter parses that into an `ImportNode` tree, and the builder persists it: root node, control tension and owner role via `graph.CreateRootOrga` (shared with `CreateOrga`), then RoleExt templates, then circles and roles created recursively with a governance tension each.
 Every governance tension stores a complete Node fragment and then links `Node.source` / `Tension.governed_node` for the Node it just created.